wasswarichard/Class-Scheduling-Solution/README.md

-# Scheduling Project (GA + Prolog)
+# Class Scheduling Solution
+A multi-paradigm course scheduling service using Spring Boot, Haskell, and Prolog.

+## Group Information

+- \*\*Group Number\*\*: 5
+- \*\*Group Members\*\*:
+    - Degefaw, Eyouale
+    - Wasswa, Richard
+    - Ali, Husam
+    - Velenczei, Adam
+---

-This project demonstrates a simple course scheduling service that integrates three paradigms:
+This project demonstrates a simple course scheduling service that integrates four paradigms:
 - A Spring Boot REST API (Java)
 - A Genetic Algorithm for schedule generation (Haskell)
 - A Prolog validator for hard-constraint checking (SWI-Prolog)
+- A Next.js UI for user interaction

 The service accepts a SchedulingProblem (courses, lectures, rooms, time slots), generates a candidate schedule using a Haskell-based GA, and validates it with a Prolog program.
 It exposes endpoints to generate, validate, or do both in one request.

+## Contributions

+\- **Degefaw, Eyouale**: Implemented the Haskell genetic algorithm prototype, handled JSON parsing and printing, prepared sample data, and contributed to the Next.js UI.

+\- **Wasswa, Richard**: Developed the Java Spring Boot REST API, implemented Prolog constraints and validator rules, designed the JSON output structure, built fact conversion logic, orchestration service, command runner, integrated GA/Prolog, and wrote backend tests.

+\- **Ali, Husam**: Authored the project report, contributed to Dockerization, CI/CD configuration, and documentation.

+\- **Velenczei, Adam**: Assisted with general project tasks.

 ## Quick Start

 - Start the whole stack (backend + UI) with Docker Compose:
-  - ./run.sh
-  - Or: docker compose up --build
+  - docker compose up --build
 - Backend API: http://localhost:8080 (e.g., POST /api/schedule/generate)
 - UI: http://localhost:3000